projectsophon/hardhat-diamond-abi/README.md

     // (optional) An array of strings, matched against fully qualified contract names, to
     // determine which contracts are excluded from your Diamond ABI.
     exclude: ["vendor"],
-    // (optional) A function that is called with the contract name & ABI information for
+    // (optional) A function that is called with the ABI element, index, entire ABI,
-    // each item in the combined ABIs.
-If the function returns `false`, the function is not
+    // and fully qualified contract name for each item in the combined ABIs.
-    // included in your Diamond ABI.
+    // If the function returns `false`, the function is not included in your Diamond ABI.
-    filter: function (contractName, abi) {
+    filter: function (abiElement, index, fullAbi, fullyQualifiedName) {
-      return abi.name !== "superSecret";
+      return abiElement.name !== "superSecret";
     },
     // (optional) Whether exact duplicate sighashes should be deduplicated, defaults to true.
     dedupe: true,